GrantS2S/website/content/workflows/retail.md

 tags: []
 ---

+Does this sound like you?

-You have a retail business that sells online via your e-commerce website to customers.
+You have a retail business (B2C) that sells direct to consumers (B2C) via a physical store and an ecommerce website.
+In your physical store, customers browse your shelves and checkout at a point of sale (POS) which captures orders into your accounting system.

-### Traditional Retail Model
-Traditionally, your organisation would have an [ERP / Accounting system](/integrations) and an e-commerce website.
-In most instances, there would be very little to no integration between the two systems.
-They would operate independently and have to be manually updated by someone within your organisation.

-All product information, including product description, options, pricing and quantities would have to be manually exported from your [ERP / Accounting system](/integrations) and imported into your e-commerce website.

-Once you have all your product information on your e-commerce website, and sales start coming in you will again have to export the sales information in the form of orders and manually import them into your [ERP / Accounting system](/integrations).
-Thereafter another manual request must be made to fulfil the order.

-This approach is a problematic for several reasons:

-1. Manual intervention between the two systems can result in stock and price discrepancies.
-2. Product prices and quantities on the e-commerce website may not always be up to date
-3. potentially oversell products due to inventory discrepancies
-4. Having to capture order information in the [ERP / Accounting system](/integrations) can be a laborious task.

-### New Retail Model
+Your ecommerce website is becoming a more and more lucrative source of revenue, but keeping your product information accurate can be labour-intensive.
+Once a week you export pricing and stock level data from your accounting system, and compare them to your website to ensure it’s up to date.
+Someone in your organisation is tasked with collating your retail online orders and manually capturing them on your ERP / accounting system.

+Challenges you may be facing:
+- Your website is not showing your latest inventory information, so you are at risk of overselling or selling at the wrong price.
+- Customers’ orders are not captured immediately in your ERP / accounting system, which could result in fulfillment delays.
+- Your admin staff is required to manually update product data, as well as input online orders on your ERP / accounting system.
+This can expose your company to human error.

+How Stock2Shop can help you:
-Inventory and product information can be synced to your [e-commerce website](/integrations) sales channel from your ERP / Accounting system and orders from your e-commerce website are automatically raised as sales orders and converted to invoices in your ERP / Accounting system.
+- Inventory and product information is synced from your ERP / accounting system to your ecommerce website.

-This approach is a beneficial for several reasons:
-1. Little to no manual intervention between your ERP / Accounting system and your e-commerce website.
-2. As soon as orders are placed and paid for, they are sent to your ERP / Accounting system.
-3. Automatic inventory and product updates sent from your ERP / Accounting system to your e-commerce website.
-4. Notifications automatically sent to your 3rd party fulfillment service to deliver orders.

-This is a rudimentary example of how Stock2Shop can accommodate the retail model.
-In this example, Stock2Shop has reduced the administration requirements and processing time for the company, ensured that inventory, product and order data is correctly captured.
-Stock2Shop is highly customisable and there are many different configuration options for each of the steps above.

-[Contact us](/contact-us/) to find out how we can tailor a solution to meet your needs.
+- Retail customers can place orders on your ecommerce website.
+- As soon as a sale is captured in your physical store’s POS, it syncs to your ERP where stock availability is affected.
+This reduction in inventory is then communicated to your website, dramatically reducing the risk of overselling.
+- Your admin staff is notified as soon as an order is received.
+- You get to manage vital product data for your ecommerce website in one place - on your ERP / accounting system.

+In short, Stock2Shop has reduced human error, reduced duplicate data capturing and increased efficiency.